gustavocoding/physical2docker/README.md

 #### (Optional) Adjust users and permissions

-The docker assumes the backup contains a user called 'bitcoin' and changes the permission of its home folder.
+The ```Dockerfile``` assumes the backup contains a user called 'bitcoin' and changes the permission of its home folder.
 You may need to comment that line or add adjust it to your scenario.

-#### (Optional) Ignore files or directory
+#### (Optional) Ignore files or directories

 Use the file ```.dockerignore``` to ignore folders/files from the backup when building the image.
 This is useful for large folders that are better suited to be attached as volumes to the container rather than be part of the image itself.
-Example, if your server includes a blockchain or a database with large quantities of data, this will bloat considerably the image and will requre plenty of temporaty space to build the image.
+Example, if your server includes a blockchain or a database with large quantities of data, this will bloat considerably the image and will require plenty of temporaty space to build the image.

 #### Build the image